Susana Has Decided To Write About Her Friend:

 The Importance of Honesty and Vulnerability

 Writing about a friend requires a willingness to be honest and vulnerable, both with herself and with her readers.
-Susana needs to be willing to explore her own feelings and experiences, and she needs to be willing to share her own vulnerabilities and imperfections.
+That said, susana needs to be willing to explore her own feelings and experiences, and she needs to be willing to share her own vulnerabilities and imperfections.
 This will not only make the story more authentic and relatable, but it will also allow readers to connect with her on a deeper level.

 The Editing Process: Refining the Story